making an exhibition

 See the list of designers with key data of THE SELECTED OBJECTS

-Students of the UVA 'Theater Science' will do the research in order to find the objects that are stored in different archives and collections world wide.
+Students of the UVA 'Theater Science' execute the research in order to find the objects that are stored in different archives and collections world wide.

 Additional information, description, provenance and all metadata plus curator comments will be added to the key data of each object.